• Skip to main content

 Tie hair up before body washing to prevent clean skin from touching product-laden hair.

 Swap fancy hair care for gentle “free and clear” formulas.
 These skip fragrance, dyes, and harsh sulfates that sabotage body care for sensitive skin.
 Your scalp and skin will both thank you.
-But hair products aren’t the only hidden irritants wrecking your skin—your clothes are doing damage too.

 The Hidden Irritants Your Sensitive Skin Can’t Escape

-Your clothes sit on your skin all day, every day—and they’re covered in detergent residue.
 The best laundry detergent for sensitive skin eczema sufferers is fragrance-free and dye-free.
-Switch to formulas labeled “free and clear” and skip fabric softeners entirely.
-They leave waxy buildup that traps irritants against your skin.
-Double-rinse cycles help, but choosing the right detergent matters more.
+Switch to formulas labeled “free and clear” and skip fabric softeners entirely- they tend to leave waxy buildup that traps irritants against your skin.

-Let’s talk about what your underwear is doing to you.
 Synthetic fabrics trap sweat and create friction.
 Bras for sensitive skin should be 100% cotton with no lace, underwire, or nickel clasps.
 Check your waistbands too—elastic coated in synthetic materials causes constant irritation.
-All cotton bras for sensitive skin are worth every penny when you stop the daily itch-scratch cycle.
-Look for seamless construction and soft, breathable materials that won’t rub you raw.

 Good Tip!